cedricwalter/cedricwalter.github.io/_posts/2006-07-10-our-server-has-been-probably-hacked.md

 WHT isn’t here to take the place of experience, or to supply you with skilled administration experience.
 Unfortunately, that’s the mistake that most make, assuming they can just open up a server, without the proper experience, come here when something like this happens, thusly putting their own clients at risk.

 As for the hack itself, it depends on the severity of it, whether or not I’d recommend formatting.
-In this case, given the common description of a <span style="font-weight: bold;">bindshell:
+In this case, given the common description of abindshell:

-<span style="font-weight: bold;">This utility allows users to open an interactive shell over a port, bypassing all system logging, thus making it possible for users to stealthy administer a machine.
+This utility allows users to open an interactive shell over a port, bypassing all system logging, thus making it possible for users to stealthy administer a machine.

 Because of the mere definition of this, and the function of this, you can’t trust ANY of the system binaries at this point.
 Bindshell does just what it’s supposed to do, it provides a shell for users to do whatever they want with your system, INCLUDING replacing system binaries and the like.